EEO Spring Housekeeping is Here, Including Meeting the June 30, 2022 Deadline for Certifying Your Affirmative Action Program

 Ensure that the EEO notices are posted in workspaces.

-FAR Clause 52.222-26 (Equal Opportunity), which is generally in any contract or subcontract valued at $10,000 (unless it is being performed outside the U.S. by personnel not recruited in the U.S.),[39] states that “[t]he Contractor shall post in conspicuous places available to employees and applicants for employment the notices to be provided by the Contracting Officer that explain this clause.”[40]
+FAR Clause 52.222-26 (Equal Opportunity), which is generally in any contract or subcontract valued above $10,000 (unless it is being performed outside the U.S. by personnel not recruited in the U.S.),[39] states that “[t]he Contractor shall post in conspicuous places available to employees and applicants for employment the notices to be provided by the Contracting Officer that explain this clause.”[40]

 The three notices to be posted are the “EEO is the Law” Poster,[41] the “EEO is the Law” Supplemental Poster,[42] and the Pay Transparency Nondiscrimination Provision.[43], [44] Also, recall from above, the company’s EEO policy statement must be posted on company bulletin boards.[45]